 Nino is a 2-year-old, 10kg girl undergoing treatment for MDR-TB.
 Her father had confirmed MDR-TB and died while on therapy.
-Nino is in the hospital for her treatment, and she is started on Bdq-Lzd-Lfx-CS-Cfz, as her father had resistance to isoniazid, rifampicin and ethambutol.
+Nino is in the hospital for her treatment, and she is started on BDQ-LZD-MFX-PZA (endTB regimen 1) since the country does not have any access to DLM.
 Nino is quite ill and has major problems with vomiting her medications.
 Because she is in the hospital, her nurses and caregivers are able to space out her medications throughout the day, as the volume of the medications alone may be making her vomit.
 She has also developed diarrhea and soils her clothes at least three times a day.
 She cries and refuses to leave her room.
-Her mother is distraught and threatens to take Nino home.
+Her mother is distraught and wants to take Nino home.